Mateocontrerass/mateocontrerass/README.md

 # 👋 Hello, World!

-I'm Mateo Contreras, an economist with a passion for data science and a knack for coding.
-Armed with a degree from Universidad de los Andes and a minor in public policy, I've transitioned into the realm of data analysis and now I am focused on mastering the art of data science.
+I'm Mateo Contreras, an economist with a passion for data science and an interest for coding.
+I've transitioned into the realm of data analysis and now I am focused on mastering the art of data science.

 ## 🚀 What I Bring to the Table:
 Proficient in Python (TensorFlow, Keras, Scikit), R (caret), SQL, and SAS.

-Experienced in data modeling, process automation, and KPI improvement pilots.
+Experienced in data modeling, process automation, and data modelling.

-Certified Kaggle Intro to Deep Learning and Coursera's Working with Big Query.

-## 🔧 Tech Toolbox:
-TensorFlow, Keras, Scikit-learn for ML.

-R's caret package for robust analysis.

-SQL and SAS for data manipulation.
+Just finished IBM's Professional Data Science Certificate!

 Actively learning and implementing new methodologies for machine learning applications.